ranjitg07/Sudoku_Game_JavaScript/README.md

 10.Dark Mode:
 Implemented a dark mode feature accessible through the navigation bar.

-**How to Play**
+# How to Play
 1.Enter your name.

 2.Choose a difficulty level.

 3.Click "New Game" to generate a Sudoku puzzle.

 4.Fill in the cells with numbers from 1 to 9.

 5.Use the pause button to pause and resume the game.

 6.After completing the game, view your total time and start a new game if desired.

 7.If you close the app, use the "Continue" button on the home page to pick up where you left off.

-8.Enjoy playing Sudoku!
+Enjoy playing Sudoku!
 If you have any feedback or suggestions, feel free to contribute.